YueLin301/yuelin301.github.io/_posts/2023-04-11-RL-Toolbox.md

 \text{softmax}_T (x) = \frac{e^{x_j/T}}{\sum_k e^{x_k/T}}.
 $$

-If $T$ is small enough, then the output of the softmax can be seen as a one-hot vector which indicates $i$.
+If temperature $T$ is small enough, then the output of the softmax can be seen as a one-hot vector which indicates $i$.

 ### Example code
 Check [my note](https://yuelin301.github.io/posts/Computation-Graph-Visualization/#example-5-nabla_theta-a-with-gumbel-softmax-reparameterization).